rhaiscript/book/src/engine/eval-context.md

 | `namespaces()`               |              `&[&Module]`               | reference to the [namespaces][function namespaces] (as [modules]) containing all script-defined [functions]                                                          |
 | `this_ptr()`                 |           `Option<&Dynamic>`            | reference to the current bound `this` pointer, if any                                                                                                                |
 | `call_level()`               |                 `usize`                 | the current nesting level of [function] calls                                                                                                                        |

-`EvalContext` is a parameter passed to many callback functions in advanced API's in order to allow the current state of an evaluation to be accessed and/or modified.